Use this page to find answers to common questions about Nature United.

 We see our generous and visionary donors as partners in achieving conservation impact.
 If you would like to support our mission as we grow in Canada, please contact Heidi Burgess (firstname.lastname@example.org or 416-238-9581).
 TNC Canada is a Canadian Registered Charity # 836727644 RR0001.
 Tax deductible charitable receipts for donations will be issued to the full extent allowed by law and TNC Canada policy.

-How can I donate online to Nature United from the United States?
+How can I donate to support Canadian conservation from the United States?

-If you are a US-based donor, you can make a secure, online donation at nature.org/canada.
+If you are a US-based donor, you make you can make a secure, online donation to Nature United’s U.S. affiliate The Nature Conservancy at nature.org/canada.

 How can I join Nature United?